 Under the NFP Act, the CEW membership votes on resolutions to make decisions related to the administration of the corporation, such as creating, amending or dissolving by-laws.
-Copies of past member resolutions are available by contacting Lisa Taylor.
-At least two resolutions for 2018 will be put to a members’ vote at the next AGM, with the option to vote by proxy.
+Copies of past member resolutions are available by contacting Carrie Rickwood.
+At least two resolutions for 2022 will be put to a members’ vote at the next AGM, with the option to vote by proxy.
 The voting by proxy form can be found here or it can be requested by emailing carrie.ecotoxcan (at) gmail.com.

 |2022-1 (proposed)||Unanimous resolution to not appoint a public accountant|

 Standard Operating Procedure